 Choose 720p30 as your Project Format.
 Doing this will match the Mevo's video resolution and frame rate, thus increasing the quality while reducing CPU usage that would otherwise be used to resize the Mevo video feed.

 Synchronize your cameras

-To avoid sync issues, it's best that you set your direct input sources to be delayed by one second.
-Studio has an easy setting to do this.
+Since the Mevo cameras come in via the network, there will be a slight delay in the picture transmitting to Studio, whereas the audio mixer is directly connected to the PC; this can cause audio synchronization issues.
+To avoid these issues, it's best that you set your direct input sources (i.e. the audio mixer) to be delayed by one second.
+Studio has an easy setting that can accomplish this.

 Click the gearwheel in the upper right corner of Studio, then click the Advanced tab.